Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: Summary

-The integrated H$\alpha$ equivalent width measured in MACS1149-JD1 has a low value (491$^{+334}_{-128}\,\AA$) that is a factor 3-4 less than the extrapolated value at redshift 9.11 derived from samples of galaxies up to redshift 8 \citep{Rinaldi+23}.
-Clumps S and N show a large difference in their equivalent widths (363$^{+187}_{-87}\,\AA$ and $\geq$\,1543$\AA$), indicating the presence of different stellar populations in these two regions.
-The large value in clump N indicates a very young (few Myr old) burst while the intermediate value in clump S is more consistent with a star formation over a larger period of time (e.g. 100\,$-$\,200\,Myr).
-That would place the initial formation of MACS1149-JD1 at a $z$\,$\sim$\,11\,$-$\,12.
-The EW$_0$\,(H$\alpha$) for MACS1149-JD1 indicates that the stellar mass is dominated by clump S while clump N appears to be a recent burst in the galaxy.
-The positions of MACS1149-JD1 and clumps in the log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) plane reflect the substructure in the stellar populations.
+The integrated H$\alpha$ equivalent width measured in MACS1149-JD1 has a value of ({726$^{+660}_{-182}$\,$\AA$}), which is a factor of two less than the extrapolated value at redshift 9.11 derived from samples of galaxies up to redshift eight \citep{Rinaldi+23}.
+Clumps S and N show a large difference in their equivalent widths ({531$^{+300}_{-96}\AA$} and $\geq$\,{1951\,$\AA$}), indicating the presence of different stellar populations in these two regions.
+The large value in clump N indicates a very young ({<5 Myr}) stellar burst, while the intermediate value in clump S is more consistent with a star formation over a longer period of time ({$\sim$50\,Myr}).
+The EW$_0$\,(H$\alpha$) for MACS1149-JD1 indicates that the stellar mass is dominated by clump S, while clump N appears to be a recent burst in the galaxy.
+The positions of MACS1149-JD1 and the clumps in the log($\zeta_\mathrm{ion}$)\,$-$\,EW$_{0}$\,(H$\alpha$) plane reflect the substructure in the stellar populations.

-The overall H$\alpha$ emitting gas kinematics (redshift of 9.1092 and velocity dispersion of 69\,$\pm$\,5\,km\,s$^{-1}$) agrees with that of the [OIII]88$\mu$m line, previously measured with ALMA.
+The overall H$\alpha$ emitting gas kinematics (redshift of 9.1092 and velocity dispersion of 69\,$\pm$\,5\,km\,s$^{-1}$) agree with that of the [OIII]88$\mu$m line previously measured with ALMA.
 The dynamical mass derived from the profile of the H$\alpha$ line and the size of the H$\alpha$ surface brightness corresponds to (2.4\,$\pm$\,0.5)\,$\times$\,10$^9$\,$M_{\odot}$.
 This mass is within the range measured from spatially resolved [OIII]88$\mu$m emission \citep{Tokuoka+22}.
-The velocity dispersion of the H$\alpha$ emitting gas in clump N (113\,$\pm$\,33\,km\,s$^{-1}$) is a factor two higher than in clump S, likely tracing the presence of a local outflow associated with the UV-bright cluster.
+The velocity dispersion of the H$\alpha$ emitting gas in clump N (113\,$\pm$\,33\,km\,s$^{-1}$) is a factor of two higher than in clump S, likely tracing the presence of a local outflow associated with the UV-bright {clump}.